DavidPeicho/davidpeicho.github.io/content/projects/artflow.md

 tags: [ 'vr', 'graphics', 'js', 'three.js' ]
 math: false
 toc: false
+weight: 1
 video: https://www.youtube.com/embed/QtjKiANf6GY
 ---

-ArtFlow is a WebVR experience in which users can draw and build a world in the same way they would do it in Tilt Brush or Quill.
+<b>WebVR</b> experience in which users can draw and build a world
+in the same way they would do it in Tilt Brush or Quill.
 ArtFlow was made to finalize my Master's Degree at EPITA.